lmBored/puzzle_UI-Assistant/README.md

 3. The puzzle will appear on the screen.
 4. To solve the puzzle, simply click `Puzzle > Solve`.
 The backtracking algorithm will find the solution and display it to the user.

+## Design Patterns
+- The YPA project as a whole uses the MVC design pattern, with each packages representing each of the 3 layers.